aws/aws-cli/awscli/examples/cognito-identity/delete-identities.rst

 **To delete identity pool**

-This example deletes an identity ppol.
+This example deletes an identity pool.

 Command::